 For the lasagne:

-4. Slice the mozzarella balls and lay over the top and then drizzle with olive oil and place in the hot oven.
+- Slice the mozzarella balls and lay over the top and then grate over a generous helping of parmesan.